Search results for

 If you listen to a lot of classical and jazz music, you have plenty to explore in Qobuz.

-The Qobuz catalog is home to over 50 million tracks, which is comparable to Spotify and Apple Music, but the type of music varies slightly.
-Qobuz features a lot of popular artists, from classic rock stars to rising indie-folk artists, but there isn’t nearly as wide of a selection relative to other more popular services.
+The Qobuz catalog offers over 100 million tracks.
+This is comparable to Spotify and Apple Music, but the type of music varies slightly.
+Qobuz features many popular artists, from classic rock stars to rising indie-folk artists.
+However, there isn’t nearly as wide a selection compared to more popular services.
+If you have niche tastes, Qobuz may not satisfy your needs.

 Does Qobuz let you download music?